|

 in such an environment includes a code for “Roadrunner” on the time sheets –

-is quite an old term used in manufacturing to describe the practice where
+an old term used in manufacturing to describe the practice where people work

-people work just as slow as necessary and no faster – soldiering (18).
-Taylor sought to a large As we
+just as slow as necessary and no faster – soldiering (18).
+Taylor sought to a large As we reframe

-reframe the situation from a reductionist/local optima approach to a
+the situation from a reductionist/local optima approach to a systemic/global

-systemic/global optimum approach we must be aware of not only the presence of
+optimum approach we must be aware of not only the presence of new

 which continue to underline old behaviors.